It’s that time of year again — time for my Blue Cottage Christmas home tour. Let me show you my little home all decorated for the holidays!

 It’s a lovely tradition I brought over to the U.S., and one day I hope Landon will enjoy watching his kids set them up.

-This golden wreath is a new addition — I saw it at Target and knew it would be perfect for our cottage Christmas decor this year.
+This golden wreath is a new addition — I saw it at Target and knew it would be perfect for my easy cottage Christmas decor this year.

 That little scale is a tag sale find – it’s from Italy and only cost me a dollar.